jpkoenig1/project-euler-and-leet/README.md

 # project-euler-and-leet

-A simple cpp repo for solutioning and maintaining small coding challengeslike Project Euler or LeetCode problems.
+A simple cpp repo for solutioning and maintaining small coding challenges like Project Euler or LeetCode problems.